Skip to main content

 • Can our facilities team safely clear school campuses of ice and snow?

-• Are the temperatures, wind chill and visibility levels safe?
+• Are the temperatures, wind chill, and visibility levels safe?

 • Will we be able to provide meals?